irmakbkd/geco_habit_tracker/README.md

 ---

-## How to Use
+### How to Use

 1. Download this repository
 2. Run the Python file:
    ```bash
    python3 geco_habit_tracker.py
    ```
-3. Follow the interactive terminal prompts to manage your habits
+3. Follow the interactive terminal prompts to manage your habits.
+4. Your progress will be saved automatically in local files.

 ---

-## File Structure
+### File Structure

 ```
 ├── geco_habit_tracker.py   # Main application